MELDProject/meld_graph/docs/FAQs.md

 ## **Issues & questions with pipeline use**

+### **Variability in MELD Graph results when using T1w+FLAIR scans**

+We have received feedback regarding inconsistencies in MELD Graph results when using T1w+FLAIR scans compared to T1w scan alone.
+In some cases, the tool produces different outputs for the same patient scanned at different timepoints when FLAIR is included.
+Our investigation suggests that FLAIR images are more heterogeneous, even on the same scanner and acquisition.
+This variability can affect the reliability of the MELD Graph outputs.

+**<span style="color: red;">Recommendation**: We advise users to primarily rely on T1w scans for lesion detection.
+If additional sensitivity is needed, FLAIR can be added to explore other potential clusters.
+However, these results will need to be interpreted with extra caution, as FLAIR-based clusters may include more false positives.

+To run a same subject with and without FLAIR, you should create two separate input folders with two different subject's ID such as `sub-0001` (containing only the T1w) and `sub-0001withflair` (containing T1w and FLAIR scans).
+You will need to run the MELD Graph pipeline twice.

 ### **I have an issue with FLAIR feature that does not exist**

 If you are running a subject with only a T1 scan and no FLAIR scan but you receive an issue like :